Safest Teeth Whiteners

 Another 2019 study found that brushing teeth with baking soda reduced cavity-causing harmful bacteria in the mouth.5

-While there are many toothpaste brands on the market, some work better than others.
+While many toothpaste brands are on the market, some work better than others.
 The three best baking soda toothpaste brands include:

 Arm & Hammer Advance White Extreme Whitening baking soda toothpaste offers the following benefits: